Koustav2908/popular-languages/README.md

     <img src="images/popular_languages_smooth.png" alt="popular languages (smooth)" width="800"/>
 </p>

--   We can clearly see the chart now without all the noise.
+-   We can clearly see the chart now without all the extra noise and can clearly vizualise it better.

 ---